Melpie10/Readme_generator/README.md

 THEN I am taken to the corresponding section of the README

 # Installation
-run 'npm install' to download the needed packages, and run the application in your terminal/console.
+Run 'npm install' to download the needed packages, and run the application in your terminal/console.

-## Access
-This README Generator's code can be accessed from my github, on the repository: https://github.com/Melpie10/Readme_generator

 # Usage